x2bool/xlite/README.md

 ### About

-This project is experimental, use at your own risk.
-The project is developed in my free time as a way to learn Rust and database systems.
+This project is experimental and it is developed and maintained in my free time as a hobby project.